MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/segmentation-lists-subscriptions.md

 ---
-title: "Create segments and lists to establish target markets in Dynamics 365 for Marketing | Microsoft Docs"
+title: "Create segments and lists to establish target markets (Dynamics 365 for Marketing) | Microsoft Docs"
 description: "How to create segments and lists that you can use to target customer journeys and manage subscriptions in Dynamics 365 for Marketing"
 keywords: "segment; marketing list; subscription; Customer Insights" ms.date: 12/15/2017